sotostzam/sensor-media-control/reports/report.md

 ## Problem

-The problem that we focussed mainly on was the control of media devices, more specifically, control the current video playing on a computer.
+The problem that we focussed mainly on was the control of media devices, more specifically, controlling the current video playing on a computer.
 The various actions that we wanted to control can be grouped and summarized in the following figure.

 ![controls](img/phone-controls.png)